 - Spend some time learning the difference between Twitter, Facebook, and LinkedIn.
 These social media sites have become standard in business.
 Showing that you are up on the latest trends can increase your value in the eyes of a hiring manager.

-Fortunately the Age Discrimination in Employment Act was developed to assist job seekers by addressing and prohibiting certain age related practices.
-(You can read the entire text here.)
-Unfortunately not all age discrimination is obvious and you may not even be aware that it is occurring.
+Fortunately, the Age Discrimination in Employment Act was developed to assist job seekers by addressing and prohibiting certain age related practices.
+Unfortunately, not all age discrimination is obvious and you may not even be aware that it is occurring.
 By addressing the challenges that I wrote about above you can reduce the chances of your age being a factor in your job search.

 by Megan Koehler